Malone wins first US gymnastics title, with Tokyo in sight - WTMJ

 AP Sports Writer

-FORT WORTH, Texas (AP) — Brody Malone’s summer calendar might be filling up quickly.

-The 21-year-old won his first U.S. men’s gymnastics title on Saturday night, shaking off an early miscue on parallel bars to post a two-day total of 170.700.
-The two-time NCAA champion’s victory gives him plenty of momentum heading into the U.S. Olympic Trials in St. Louis later this month.

-Malone admitted Thursday he didn’t feel much pressure, calling competing for Stanford at the NCAA championships far more nerve-wracking.
-Staked to a sizable lead after a polished performance on opening night, he appeared ready to give it away after ending up on the mat in the middle of his parallel bars set, his first event during finals.
+Malone said he wasn’t nervous during the opening round on Thursday, saying he felt far more pressure while competing for Stanford in the NCAA Championships in April.
+Staked to a sizable lead after a polished performance, the nerves returned.
+He appeared ready to have his advantage slip away after ending up on the mat in the middle of his parallel bars set, his first event during finals.

 The Olympic selection committee is relying strictly on the performance at the trials to determine the five-man team.
 Malone has spent the last five months making a pretty compelling argument.
 He helped the Cardinal capture the NCAA team title in April and added an all-around title to bookend the one he earned as a freshman in 2019.